 This course introduces students to financial principles and concepts which are valuable in both personal and business situations.
 Students will explore the steps involved in the accounting cycle, including the preparation of financial statements.
-Other topics include cash control, bank reconciliations, payroll accounting and personal income tax preparation.
-Students will also use a computerized accounting program and Excel spreadsheets to prepare statements and schedules.

 40S Accounting Systems

 Prerequisite: Accounting Principles 30S